sc0ttj/component/README.md

 - Works with these **optional add-ons**:
   - `validator`: validate states against a schema (_like a simple PropTypes_)
   - `html`/`htmel`: simpler, more powerful Template Literals (_like a simple JSX_)
+  - `ctx`: an enhanced 2d &lt;canvas&gt; with extra shapes, methods, and a chainable API
   - `emitter`: an event emitter - share updates between components
   - `tweenState`: animate nicely from one state to the next (tweened)
   - `springTo`: animate nicely from one state to the next (using spring physics)